- May 28, 2015

 Subject 13 is a single player puzzle game with mystery, thriller and science fiction themes.
 It was developed by Paul Cuisset and was released on May 28, 2015.
 It received mostly positive reviews from critics and neutral reviews from players.

-- The final puzzle, a large version of Minesweeper, is widely criticized for being tedious and frustrating, detracting from the overall experience.
+- The final puzzle (a large 3D Minesweeper) is widely disliked for being tedious, poorly designed, luck-based, and causing excessive frustration, significantly impacting the overall experience.

 “The game does have an interesting story, compelling mysteries, and an interesting setting.”